-When Majbritt Morrison argued with her husband Raymond Morrison outside Latimer Road Tube station on 29 August 1958, neither could have anticipated what happened next.
-The mixed-race couple’s argument – Majbritt was Swedish and Raymond, Jamaican – became the catalyst for racially motivated attacks carried out by a white nationalist subset of the youth movement called the Teddy Boys.
+As Majbritt Morrison argued with her husband Raymond Morrison outside Latimer Road tube station on 29 August 1958, neither could have anticipated what would happen next.
+The mixed-race couple’s argument – Majbritt was Swedish and Raymond, Jamaican – became the catalyst for racially motivated attacks carried out by a white nationalists, particularly a subset youth movement called the Teddy Boys.

-This sub-group was long critical of West Indian immigration to the North Kensington district, especially when it came to interracial relationships.
-When Majbritt rebuffed Ted’s attempts to aid her, they flung insults at her, calling her a “black man’s trollop”.
+This subgroup had long been critical of West Indian immigration to the North Kensington area, especially when it came to interracial relationships.
+When Morrison rebuffed a group of Teddy Boys who later approached her, they resorted to flinging insults and objects at her, calling her a “black man’s trollop”.

-The following night, Notting Hill erupted in violence as hundreds of young white men took to the streets, throwing home-made firebombs at the homes of black residents.
-One resident described the experience to the BBC: “They’re marking the outside of the houses for the [Teddy] Boys to know where to bomb and where not to bomb.”
+The following night, Notting Hill erupted in violence as hundreds of young white men took to the streets, throwing home-made firebombs at the houses of black residents.
+As one resident described the experience to the BBC, “They’re marking the outside of the houses for the [Teddy] Boys to know where to bomb and where not to bomb.”
 The attacks continued until 5 September.

-The very first London Caribbean Carnival was held indoors at St Pancras Town Hall in January 1959.
+The very first London Caribbean Carnival, a precursor to the Notting Hill Carnival, was held indoors at St Pancras Town Hall in January 1959.
 The event, televised by the BBC, was organised by Claudia Jones, who has gone down in history as the Mother of Caribbean Carnival in Britain.

-Jones, born in Trinidad, moved to the US as a child where she was later exiled for her Communist beliefs.
-Jones moved to the British Isles in 1955 and was a part of a larger movement of black writers and artists who aimed to empower black diaspora through cultural education and representation.
+Jones, born in Trinidad, moved to the USA as a child, from where she was later exiled for her Communist beliefs.
+Jones moved to the UK in 1955 and was a part of a larger movement of black writers and artists who aimed to empower black diaspora through cultural education and representation.

-Though undoubtedly influenced by Jones’s event, Notting Hill Carnival was initially modelled after a traditional British fete.
+Though undoubtedly influenced by Jones’s event, Notting Hill Carnival really began as a traditional British fete going by the moniker Notting Hill Fayre and launched in 1966.
 The event was put on by community activist and one of the founders of the London Free School, Rhaune Laslett, who aimed to highlight the cultural richness of the area.

 “There was no route, really – if you saw a bus coming, you just went another way,” said Henderson.
 The spectacle was captivating and revolutionary.
-It became a symbol of the endurance of West Indian culture and identity in the North Kensington district.
+It became a symbol of the endurance of West Indian culture and identity in North Kensington.

-Under Laslett’s direction, Notting Hill Fayre was only loosely associated with carnival, but as the area’s West Indian population established itself, their presence became dominant.
-Most came to the event after hearing of Henderson’s march through Notting Hill, and after Laslett relinquished control of the festivities to the residents of the city, the Fayre was transformed into Carnival.
+As the area’s West Indian population established itself, their presence became more dominant.
+Most came to the event after hearing of Henderson’s march through Notting Hill, and after Laslett relinquished control of the festivities to the residents of the city, the Fayre was transformed into Notting Hill Carnival.